 Gargantua base-money creation will result in the hyperinflation, people will stop using the fiat currencies and they will move into the alternate blockchain-based financial system.
 The government will not tolerate this and they will respond with the monetary reset – the introduction of a new monetary system.

 The next monetary system will be probably gold-based – gold still implies trues.
-As central banks possess still significant amounts of gold in their balance sheets and as the gold price will grow significantly due to the monetary debasement, then central banks will be well equipped to launch the new gold-backed monetary system.
+As central banks possess still significant amounts of gold in their balance sheets and as the gold price will grow significantly due to the monetary debasement, central banks will be well equipped to launch the new gold-backed monetary system.

 Will there be the next Bitcoin crash?